William M. Burton (Will)

 The End of Sex, my current project, approaches this topic through a case-study of Monique Wittig and Jean-Jacques Rousseau.
 I show that in the 1970s and 80s, Wittig developed her uncompromising version of lesbian feminism through an appropriation of Rousseau's thought.
 She deployed his concepts to critique the social sciences' naturalization of heterosexuality (including what is today referred to as 'the gender binary').
 In her novels and essays, Wittig both called for and envisioned a world in which sexual difference has been abolished.
 Her surprising appropriation of Rousseau leads me to place her in conversation with the critical consensus that he was a gender essentialist.
 On the contrary, I demonstrate that in the 1750s and 60s, he formulated a complex social-constructionist account of sexual difference and its relationship to language.
 This account challenged the origin stories of both natural law and natural history.
 Unlike Wittig, however, Rousseau viewed sexual difference as essential to morality, and therefore he encouraged individual and social practices that would protect this fragile construction.

-My teaching areas include 20th-century (especially postwar) literature; literature and science; and gender, sexuality, and feminism (particularly lesbianism, gender non-binarity, and trans identities).
+Teaching areas include 20th-century (especially postwar) intellectual and literary history; literature and social science; and gender, sexuality, and feminism (particularly lesbianism, gender non-binarity, and trans identities); and Quebec.

 - Ph.D., Department of French and Romance Philology, Columbia University, 2020